tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

  * The _class path_ is also similar to the one used when running Java programs.
-It's where `javac` will look for compiled classes referenced by input source or files (i.e. dependencies).
+It's where `javac` will look for compiled classes referenced by input source files (i.e. dependencies).
 It defaults to the current directory if not set.

  * The _source path_ is where `javac` will look for source files for classes referenced by the input source files.
 Those might end up being implicitly